Spending too much time looking for blank values in your analytical general ledger?

 WHY ARE BLANK VALUES POSTING ANYWAY?

-For numerous reasons, some Enterprise Management systems make dimensions not mandatory.
+For numerous reasons, some Sage X3 systems make dimensions not mandatory.
 With this configuration, journal entries will post to the ledger regardless if there is a value present or not, as defined in the GL account setup.

-There’s no problem with this, after all it’s a common way to set up Enterprise Management.
+There’s no problem with this, after all it’s a common way to set up Sage ERP X3.
 However, non-mandatory dimensions can make it hard for you to find all of your transactions when you need them on a deadline.

 HOW TO FIND THOSE BLANK VALUES FAST